 The Advisory Committee may require the candidate to demonstrate ability to read publications related to the candidate’s special field of study, in one or more languages other than English.
 Successful completion of a course in a language (other than English) recommended by an Advisory Committee usually meets the minimum requirement for a reading knowledge of a foreign language.
 This language requirement may be met by a course, or courses, taken at another university, or by knowledge of the language acquired in other ways.
 In such cases, supporting evidence must be submitted to the appropriate language department at this university.
 The language department may set a special examination.
 The decision of the department is final in such cases.

 GPS 960.0, Introduction to Ethics and Integrity, is a required course for all first year graduate students enrolled in degree programs at the University of Saskatchewan.
 The purpose of this course is to discuss ethical issues that graduate students may face during their time at the University.
 In addition to GPS 960, students may also need to take GPS 961 or GPS 962.
 The student's Advisory Committee will review the student's research area and determine whether the student needs to take GPS 961, Ethics in Human Research, and/or GPS 962, Ethics in Animal Research.

 Ethics approval is required for all research involving animals or humans.
 The Ethics approval letter must be documented in the student's electronic file.

 A thesis or project presented in partial fulfillment of the requirements for the degree must:

 - Deal with a specific topic related to the major field.

-- Demonstrate ability on the part of the candidate to do independent study and investigation.
+- Demonstrate ability on the part of the student to do independent study and investigation.

-- Be written in good scholarly style and conform to the requirements of a style manual approved by the department.
+- Be written in good scholarly style and conform to the requirements of a style manual approved by the academic unit.